Illustration by Cate Simmons

-We are seeking to recruit a group of practising storytellers who will meet on four weekends in 2020, working to develop our storytelling practice from presence to crafting to style to technique.
+We are seeking to recruit a group of practising storytellers who will meet on four weekends over a year, working to develop our storytelling practice from presence to crafting to style to technique.
 The group will meet for one year initially but may continue with the same or possible new members if it is successful.
 We aim to nurture a sense of community amongst storytellers and provide support for them to grow in their understanding of the art and traditions of storytelling.

 This group is for storytellers with performance/stage/storytelling experience, it is not an introduction to storytelling.
 You must have a working knowledge of stories.

 2020 Dates (Amended due to Covid-19 restrictions) Tutor: Clare Murphy

 Part Two (Optional - dates will be set in October)

 All weekends will begin with an optional Friday night social gathering, followed by 10am – 4.30 pm on Saturday and Sunday.
 There may also be some optional online contact between sessions.